 To recognise that we are one with nature as fierce killers and loving innocents both within the same breath.

 Why is it that when death is present such as a relationship ending, the hunger and desire for that person often rises 1000x.
-Why is it that when we get to comfortable and familiar, to safe, our sex lives suffer?
+Why is it that when we get too comfortable and familiar, too safe, our sex life suffers?

 Sex and death are intertwined, inseparable phenomenons of nature.

-The pagans probably lived to far on the side of chaos.
+The pagans probably lived too far on the side of chaos.

-The christians probably lived to far on the side order.
+The Christians probably lived too far on the side of order.